 What’s the New PPP Loan Forgiveness EZ Form and How is It Different from the Full Application Form?

-New: Under the Consolidated Appropriations Act, 2021, that was signed in to law Dec.
-27, 2020, some provisions of the Paycheck Protection Program (PPP) have been revised, including loan forgiveness.
-A new article and video have details about the law, and the article below will be updated when new guidance is available.
+New: Under the American Rescue Plan Act, signed in to law March 11, 2021, some provisions of the Paycheck Protection Program (PPP) have been revised, including expansion of eligibility.
+Previously, the Consolidated Appropriations Act, 2021, also amended PPP provisions such as loan forgiveness.
+A new article and video have details about the law.

 The Small Business Administration recently released a Paycheck Protection Program Loan Forgiveness Application Form 3508EZ (EZ Form) for certain PPP borrowers to use, if eligible.